Hosseinishokouh/centralized-workflow-exercise/pasta/falsecarbonara.md

 - Mix egg yolks with the chesse pepper and paprika
 - Cook the zucchini with more paprika
-- Mix everithing with the coocked pasta while adding pasta water
+- Mix everithing with the boiled pasta while adding pasta water